 How to Maximize Information Flow in Your Team

-By Alex Moskov June 21, 2021 | 4 min read
+By Alex Moskov June 21, 2021 | 5 min read

 The best way to avoid gridlock in internal negotiations is to maximize information flow.
-The free exchange of ideas and opinions are often the explosive fuel required to break through contentious situations.
+The free exchange of ideas and opinions is often the explosive fuel required to break through contentious situations.
 Unfortunately, individuals prevent this critical free flow by:

 • Failing to give others the information they need to get the job done efficiently when they need it.